Not sure if Valpak is right for you?

 Potential Mitigations

-• Treating a pattern of franchisee-initiated litigation, especially from the franchisee association, as a major red flag is a prudent approach.
+- Treating a pattern of franchisee-initiated lawsuits, especially those alleging fundamental breaches of the business model, as a major red flag is a prudent course of action.

 Disclosure & Representation Risks